emrebasaranCE/kubernetes-lab-collection/README.md

 2) We created a users-service.deployment.yaml for our pod to communicate with outside our cluster.

 3) Then we configured users-deployment file for auth container since we want these two container in the same pod.

+4) Then our instructor decided we should seperate this containers and therefor we are creating seperate auth-deployment.yaml file.

+5) Manage pod-to-pod communication.